 Parents of students in grades K-8 may not go to the classrooms to pick-up students prior to dismissal.
 If a student has an early dismissal, the student will be called to the Office to meet his/her parent.
 The parent must sign the child out in such cases.
-Ordinarily parents should not appear unannounced to ask that their child be dismissed between 2:15-2:50 p.m. or 11:00-11:30 on Early Dismissal days.
+Ordinarily parents should not appear unannounced to ask that their child be dismissed between 2:15-3:00 p.m., 11:00-11:30 on half days, or 1:30 - 2:00pm on Tuesdays.
 These time frames, just prior to Dismissal, are especially busy as students pack their belongings and teachers attempt to give final instructions.

-After 3:10 p.m., students who have not been picked up will be sent to After-School Care in the Cafeteria at a cost to their parents.
-Students are not permitted to stay after school unsupervised for an after school activity that begins later than 3:10 p.m.
+After 3:20 p.m., students who have not been picked up will wait in the school office at a cost of \$1 per minute.
+Students are not permitted to stay after school unsupervised for an after-school activity that begins later than 3:20 p.m.

-After-School Care is provided by school personnel in the St. Paul Cafeteria every day from Dismissal until 5:30 p.m.
-Information regarding rates and policies is published each year and is available in the School Office.
-All caregivers are experienced, trained, and certified.
+After-School Care is provided by the YMCA in the St. Paul Cafeteria every day from Dismissal until 6:00 p.m.
+Information regarding rates and policies can be found at www.ymcamemphis.org.

 The parking lot in the rear of the main school building is for faculty and staff parking only.
-Parents may not drop off and/or pick up students from this parking lot.
+Parents may not drop off and/or pick up students from this parking lot outside of scheduled dismissal times.